dadrian/dadrian.io/content/blog/posts/security-teams-are-not-a-lottery-ticket/index.md

 team rebranded as threat hunting that looks inward.

-While these things aren’t bad, and this flavor of assume breach is better than burying your hand in the sand while using a firewall as the first and only line of defense, this approach isn’t actually building towards resolving any problems.
+While these things aren’t bad, and this flavor of assume breach is better than burying your head in the sand while using a firewall as the first and only line of defense, this approach isn’t actually building towards resolving any problems.
 It is at best, the security equivalent of buying business interruption insurance.
 An assume-breach strategy that starts with buying telemetry and